 ACCEPTING NEW CLIENTS!
-Contact for complimentary consultation
+Contact for complimentary introduction

 Since I was a kid, art has been something I do sometimes, so I had to incorporate that into my business philosophy.
 I’m drawn to hands-on forms like sculpting, drawing, and pottery because creating helps me slow down.
 I bring that same tactile, mindful energy to organizing.
 Because I'm a sensitive person, spending time learning and practicing organizing skills has helped me understand the impact of our home environment and the importance of personalized space to Be and Do and Make.